Mariator-pro/edgetx-pid-wobble/README.md

 `wobble.lua` solves that by generating a deterministic excitation pattern in the radio itself:

 - **Continuous cycle** that loops seamlessly as long as the wobble is active.
-- **Roll and pitch run simultaneously but time-interleaved** — pitch wobbles in the front half of the cycle, roll in the back half — so PIDtoolbox sees clean data on both axes.
+- **Roll and pitch run simultaneously but time-interleaved** — each axis has quiet windows where the other carries the excitation — so PIDtoolbox sees clean data on both axes.
 - **Additive mixing** with the existing stick input: the pilot can override the wobble at any moment by moving the sticks.
 - **Amplitude control** *(optional)*: a free-to-assign poti or switch scales the wobble strength by ±50% during the flight.
 - **Auto-pause on stick override:** when the pilot moves the roll or pitch stick beyond ~20%, the wobble pauses automatically so manual corrections aren't disturbed, and resumes once both sticks return to center.